ulsdevteam/simple_ldap/simple_ldap_user/README.txt

 This variable is an array of arrays, where each of the arrays have the following items:

-* type - This is the field type.
-Currently, the only supported types are 'field' and 'default'. 'default' is implied if no type is specified.
-	 'field' should be specified for custom fields added to the user object via the Field API.

 * drupal - The field name on the Drupal user.
 This must be the machine name of the field.

+	   This can also be a space-separated list of drupal fields.
+If this is the case, synchronization only works in the drupal->ldap direction.

+           A field type can be specified by prefixing the field name.
+If no prefix is given, it is assumed that the field is a direct user object attribute, such as uid, name, or pass.

+	   # - Custom fields added to the user object via the Field API.

 * ldap - The LDAP attribute on the LDAP user.

 Example:
 --------
 $conf['simple_ldap_user_attribute_map'] = array(

   // Generic example.
   array(
-    'type' => 'field',
-    'drupal' => 'drupal-user-field-machine-name',
+    'drupal' => '#drupal-user-field-machine-name',
     'ldap' => 'ldap-attribute',
   ),

   // First name example.
   array(
-    'type' => 'field',
-    'drupal' => 'field_first_name',
+    'drupal' => '#field_first_name',
     'ldap' => 'givenName',
   ),

   // Last name example.
   array(
-    'type' => 'field',
-    'drupal' => 'field_last_name',
+    'drupal' => '#field_last_name',
     'ldap' => 'sn',
+  ),

+  // Timezone example (saved directly to users table, note there is no '#'). array(
+    'drupal' => 'timezone',
+    'ldap' => 'l',
+  ),

+  // Combined fields example.
+  array(
+    'drupal' => '#field_first_name #field_last_name',
+    'ldap' => 'displayName',
   ),

 );